 Fast-forward to December 2020: As a result of our work over the last few decades, the Endometriosis Association was able to push $26 million for endometriosis research through Congress.

-Throughout decades of research, we've learned endometriosis is more than just a hormonal disease; it's also an immune system disease.
-We've proved this is a disease that affects women of all socioeconomic groups and races, from preteen to postmenopause.
+Throughout decades of research, we've learned endometriosis is more than just a hormonal disease; it's also an immune system disease4.
+We've proved this is a disease that affects women of all socioeconomic groups and races, from preteen to postmenopause5.

 Now, with support from the Alliance for Endometriosis and Endometriosis Awareness Month, people are becoming more empowered to talk about their experiences with the condition.
 We've come a long way since I was that 16-year-old girl, confused and alone in my pain, but more work still needs to be done.